kechavious/News-Topic-Classification-Using-Machine-Learning-and-Transformer-Based-Models/README.md

 ---

-## 📌 Motivation
+## 🔍 Motivation

-Text classification is a core task in Natural Language Processing (NLP), widely used in:

-- Document organization
-- Content recommendation systems
-- Spam filtering
-- Information retrieval

-Traditional models (e.g., Naive Bayes, Logistic Regression) rely on **sparse lexical representations** such as TF-IDF, which ignore context.
+Text classification plays a critical role in organizing and understanding massive volumes of news content generated daily across digital platforms.

+Traditional NLP approaches rely on **bag-of-words and TF-IDF representations**, which fail to capture contextual relationships between words.

-In contrast, transformer-based models like **BERT** learn **contextual embeddings**, enabling deeper semantic understanding.
+With the emergence of transformer-based models like **BERT**, it is now possible to model deeper semantic meaning.

-👉 This project investigates the **performance gap between classical NLP methods and modern deep learning approaches**.
+This project investigates **how contextual models improve classification performance compared to classical methods**.

 ---

-## ❓ Research Question
+## 🧠 Research Question

-> To what extent do transformer-based models (BERT) outperform traditional TF-IDF-based classifiers in multi-class news topic classification?
+**How much improvement does a transformer-based model (BERT) provide over traditional TF-IDF-based classifiers for news topic classification?**

 ---

-## 📊 Dataset
+## 🧪 Methodology

+### **1. Dataset**

-We use the **AG News Dataset** (via Hugging Face), a benchmark dataset for text classification.
+We use the **AG News dataset**, a standard benchmark for text classification.

----

-### Categories
+Categories:

-- 🌍 World
+- World
-- ⚽ Sports
+- Sports
-- 💼 Business
+- Business
-- 💻 Sci/Tech
+- Sci/Tech

----

-### Data Split
+Dataset size:

 - Training set: ~108,000
 - Development set: ~12,000